Qxxxi/SVM-OL-database/README.md

 # SVM-OL-database
-A Multi-modal, Spontaneous Video  Student Affect Database for Emotion Classification in Online Learning.
+Note：A Multi-modal, Spontaneous Video  Student Affect Database for Emotion Classification in Online Learning.
 The database and code will be released soon.